mindsdb/langchain-minds/README.md

     tables=['house_sales']
 )

+# To re-use an existing data source, simply provide the name of the data source without any other parameters.
+# datasource = AIMindDataSource(
+#     name="demo_datasource",
+# )

-# Create the wrapper for the Minds API by passing in the data sources created above.
+# Create the wrapper for the Minds API by giving the Mind a name and passing in the data sources created above.
+# This will create a new Mind with the given name and access to the data sources.
 api_wrapper = AIMindAPIWrapper(
+    name="demo_mind",
     datasources=[datasource]
 )

+# To re-use an existing Mind, simply provide the name of the Mind without any data sources.
+# aimind_tool = AIMindAPIWrapper(
+#     name="demo_mind",
+# )

 # Create the tool by simply passing in the API wrapper from before.
 tool = AIMindTool(